mhogomchungu/zuluCrypt/index.md

 <a href="https://www.veracrypt.fr/en/Home.html">VeraCrypt</a> is a security enhanced fork of TrueCrypt.

-## key sources.
+## key sources

 zuluCrypt has a plugin architecture that allows it to retrieve keys to unlock volume from difference source:

-* gnome's libsecret (gnome wallet).
+* gnome's libsecret (gnome wallet)

-* kde's kwallet.
+* kde's kwallet

-* an internal storage system powered by libgcrypt.
+* an internal storage system powered by libgcrypt

-* a keyfile where key = contents of a keyfile.
+* a keyfile where key = contents of a keyfile

-* a combination of a passphrase and keyfile where key = passphrase + content of keyfile.
+* a combination of a passphrase and keyfile where key = passphrase + content of keyfile

 * a combination of a passphrase and keyfile where key = gpg_symmetric_decrypt (passphrase, keyfile)